 Both Joan and Bernard received Service to Mankind awards from the Hillsboro Sertoma Club for their civic activities and for their service to the community.

 KIEFER BROTHERS MEMORIAL SCHOLARSHIP

 The Kiefer Brothers Memorial Scholarships are awarded to Hillsboro High School seniors during the 2017-2018 school year.
-Charles l.
-Kiefer and Jerad J. Keifer, sons of Paul and Julie Kiefer passed away during their elementary school years from complications of bone marrow transplants.
-Two or more $500 scholarships will be awarded in the memory of Charles and Jerad this year.
+Charles R. Kiefer and Jerad J. Keifer, sons of Paul and Julie Kiefer passed away during their elementary school years from complications of bone marrow transplants.
+Two $750 scholarships will be awarded in the memory of Jerad and Charlie.
 Please contact the Counselor's office at Hillsboro High School for more information.

 KRUPABAI .D.
 MEKALA MEMORIAL SCHOLARSHIP

 This scholarship is awarded to a deserving Hillsboro High School graduate in memory of Dkupabai Mekala.
 Mrs. Mekala is the mother of Hillsboro resident John Mekala.
 Mr. Mekala owns and operates Rehab Edge in Hillsboro.
 This scholarship will be awarded to a student who meets the criteria listed on this website for the Educational Foundation Scholarships.
 This award may be used for trade schools, two-year degree programs or a four-year degree program.
 Interested students must use the Educational Foundation Scholarship form and application.

 LAMOINE REEVES MEMORIAL TEACHER EDUCATION SCHOLARSHIP-click to download description and application